-Last month, at the riots surrounding the TUC protest on March 26th, I was surprised to keep bumping into groups of masked teenagers.
+Last month, at the riots surrounding the TUC protest on March 26th, I was surprised to keep bumping into groups of masked-up teenagers.
 I've known lots of the old anarchist guys who've been fighting the police for decades, but this was something different.
 Seeing young members of the black bloc at protests in Europe is very common, but in England it's totally new.

 Hello Andy and Michelle.
 What made you get into anarchism and the black bloc?
 Isn’t politics all a bit BORING for teenagers?